confluentinc/ksql/docs/concepts/time-and-windows-in-ksql-queries.rst

     record, but the ingestion timestamp is generated when the Kafka broker appends the record to the target topic.

-    Ingestion-time may approximate event-time reasonably well if the time difference between creation of the record and its ingestion into Kafka is sufficiently small.
-This means that ingestion-time may be an alternative for use cases where event-time semantics aren't possible.
+    Ingestion-time can approximate event-time if the time difference between the creation of the record and its ingestion into Kafka is small.

-    You may face this situation when data producers don't embed timestamps in records, as in older versions of Kafka’s Java producer client, or when the producer can't assign timestamps directly, like when it doesn't have access to a local clock.
+    For use cases where event-time semantics aren't possible, ingestion-time may be an alternative.
+Consider using ingestion-time when data producers don't embed timestamps in records, as in older versions of Kafka’s Java producer client, or when the producer can't assign timestamps directly, like when it doesn't have access to a local clock.

 Processing-time
     The time when the record is consumed by a stream processing application.
-    The processing-time may happen immediately after ingestion-time, or it may happen much later, in milliseconds, hours, or days.
+    The processing-time can occur immediately after ingestion-time, or it may be delayed by milliseconds, hours, or days.

     For example, imagine an analytics application that reads and processes the geo-location data reported from car sensors, and presents it to a